w3f/Grants-Program/applications/SaaS3.md

 SaaS3 as a part of Polkadot / Kusama / web 3 Ecosystem and has the following properties:

-  - Bridge - Patent and monetize abundant web2 projects as decentralized web3 services in a very short time with extremely cheap cost.
+  - Bridge - Monetize abundant web2 projects as decentralized web3 services in a very short time with extremely cheap cost.
   - No Middleman - Cheap fee for service users compare with centralized SaaS products.
   - Security - Improve the security for a system by PoS consensus and zero knowledge proof for miner network.
 Web3 API services are backed by token stakers (DPoS) with a reward and punishment mechanism.
   - Reliability - Strengthen robustness for service by computation decentralization and dRuntime redundancy of miners.
   - Green - Save energy and reduce the service cost by making use of spare computation resources for API computation.
-  - Creator Economy - Protect intellectual properties by income-NFT (iNFTs) for service creators.

 ### Protocol Details